-22,641 for experienced borrowers.14 The proportion of study card borrowers we could match in the IMSS data (i.e., those that held a formal sector job for at least one month between January 2004 and December 2012) is 59%.
-41% of the study card borrowers were employed in the formal sector in March 2007, when the experiment started.
+The experimental sample is just over half male, with an average age of approximately forty, about three-fifths of whom were married at the start of the study (Panel C).
+Other than marriage rates, the figures are roughly comparable to the three CB data sub-samples.
+Borrowers in the experimental sample are somewhat less well-off than the average CB member.
+For the borrowers we could match to IMSS, the average monthly income in the experimental sample is 13,849 MXN pesos compared to 14,500 MXN pesos for recent and 22,286 MXN pesos for experienced borrowers.12 The proportion of study card borrowers we could match in the IMSS data (i.e., those that held a formal sector job for at least one month between January 2004 and December 2012) is 59%, roughly similar to the fraction of the formal labor force in the country.
+41% of study card borrowers were employed in the formal sector in March 2007, when the experiment began.